GoldenSheepAI/-CodeMonkey-/README.md

 - **Memory**: Persistent context storage
 - [View more MCP servers](https://github.com/modelcontextprotocol/servers)

-> **Note**: The `agents.config.json` file should be placed in the directory where you run Nanocoder, allowing for project-by-project configuration with different models or API keys per repository.
+> **Note**: The `agents.config.json` file should be placed in the directory where you run CodeMonkey, allowing for project-by-project configuration with different models or API keys per repository.

 ### User Preferences

-Nanocoder automatically saves your preferences to remember your choices across sessions.
-Preferences are stored in `~/.nanocoder-preferences.json` in your home directory.
+CodeMonkey automatically saves your preferences to remember your choices across sessions.
+Preferences are stored in `~/.codemonkey-preferences.json` in your home directory.

 **What gets saved automatically:**